 Types of research to answer questions about aspects of patient management.
 (From DiCenso, Bayley L., Haynes RB, Accessing pre-appraised evidence: fine-tuning the 5S Model into a 6S model.
 Evid Based Nurs 2009;12:99–101.)

 Haynes recommends that clinicians work from the top down in this model, trying first to obtain the most limited but the most valuable of the evidence-based information sources available to them.
 In presenting the chapters in this section, we will work from the bottom of the pyramid, which is more familiar to most and where the volume of available resources is greatest, and then move upward.

 Chapter 10 sets out the first step in using any source of evidence, asking a sound clinical question that is based on the needs of patients and the judgment of the clinician.
 These questions guide the search for new knowledge about the diagnosis, prognosis, or treatment of patients.
 Knowing what you are looking for in the evidence will enhance the likelihood that the evidence you find will fit your purpose.
 In Chapter 11, Connie Schard discusses current resources and methods to access unfiltered evidence contained in original scientific studies.
 The chapter also describes access to databases of filtered syntheses, synopses, and summaries.
 Chapter 12 reviews the value of original experimental research by highlighting the methodological and statistical principles that represent high-quality research.
-Chapter 13 provides a set of questions to use ...
+Chapter 13 provides a set of questions to use in ...